anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 authentication server URI.

-Defining these SvcParamKeys, including their value formats and spaces, as well as the behavior definition for authenticator-domain-name field, shall be part of future work.
+Defining these SvcParamKeys, including their value formats and spaces, as well as the behavior definition for the authenticator-domain-name field, shall be part of future work.

 ## Scenarios